The 20 Best Melanoma Doctors in Canada

 Edmonton, AB, CA

-Michael Smylie practices in Edmonton, Canada.
+Michael Smylie practices practicing medicine in Edmonton, Canada.
 Mr. Smylie is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Small Cell Lung Cancer (SCLC), Lung Cancer, and Muscle Atrophy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Melanoma, Small Cell Lung Cancer (SCLC), Lung Cancer, and Autoimmune Hemolytic Anemia.

 Distinguished in Melanoma